Martinelli’s ‘moment of magic’ earns Arsenal a draw with Manchester City

 Arsenal snatch 1-1 draw with Manchester City with late Martinelli goal

-Man City seek to defend an early lead after Erling Haaland scores, but Gabriel Martinelli comes off bench to equalise.
+Manchester City sought to defend an early Erling Haaland goal, but Gabriel Martinelli came off the bench to equalise.

-Arsenal equalised in the third minute of stoppage time through Gabriel Martinelli to snatch a 1-1 draw with Manchester City, whose rare defensive performance under Pep Guardiola narrowly failed to deliver a win in the Premier League.
+Arsenal equalised in the third minute of stoppage time through Gabriel Martinelli to snatch a 1-1 draw in their match on Sunday with Manchester City, whose rare defensive performance under Pep Guardiola narrowly failed to deliver a win in the Premier League.

-Erling Haaland scored an early goal on the counterattack on Sunday and City went on to frustrate Arsenal with a defensive approach that was so unlike a team coached by Guardiola, who is famed for possession and attacking football.
+Erling Haaland scored an early goal on the counterattack, and City went on to frustrate Arsenal with a defensive approach that was unlike any team coached by Guardiola, who is famed for possession and attacking football.

 Recommended Storieslist of 3 items